 Casey focuses her practice in all areas of adoption law.
 She has experience representing birth and adoptive parents in private adoptions, voluntary agency adoptions, foster care adoptions, and step/second parent adoptions.
 Casey also has experience representing adoption agencies and handling adoption subsidy fair hearings.
 Casey also practices in the related area of assisted reproductive technology law (egg/sperm/embryo donation and surrogacy/gestational carrier agreements) and kinship guardianship (KinGAP).
 Casey also practices in the areas of estate planning and trusts, probate/estate administration, residential real estate, name changes, and not-for-profit/for-profit/religious corporation formation and operations.

 Casey regularly practices in the Capital District and surrounding counties, including Albany, Rensselaer, Schenectady, Saratoga, Columbia, and Schoharie.
 Casey also routinely travels as far north as Plattsburgh, as far south as Kingston, and as far west as Syracuse to represent birth and adoptive parents in adoptions.
-Casey is also admitted in Vermont where she practices exclusively in adoption and assisted reproductive technology law.
+Casey is also admitted in Vermont and New Jersey where she practices exclusively in adoption and assisted reproductive technology law.

 Casey lives in Clifton Park with her husband Jeffrey, a high school special education teacher, and their sons Evan and Corey.